uq-eresearch/dataspace/data-registry-webapp/README.txt

     - source code for the web app

 resources:
-    - supplementary resources for source code
+    - supplementary resources for source code such as spring configuration files

 test:
     - unit testing for the web app

-lib:
-    - third party libraries used by the server

 webapp:
     - web directory structure for the web archive